danyeaw/danyeaw.github.io/blog/gui-widget-for-beeware/index.md

 The current status of the BeeWare project, at the time of writing this, is that it is a solid proof of concept.
 Creating a simple app on macOS, Linux, or iOS is definitely possible.
-In fact there is an app called Travel Tips on Apple's App Store that was created by Russell Keith-McGee as a demonstration.
+In fact there is an app called Travel Tips on Apple's App Store that was created by Russell Keith-Magee as a demonstration.
 Support for some of the other platforms like Windows and Android is lagging behind some, so except some very rough edges.